Mod-$p$ Galois representations not arising from abelian varieties: Semistable reduction of abelian varieties

-\begin{theorem}[Raynaud] Let $m \geq 3$ be an integer not divisible by $l$, and suppose that all the points of $X[m]$ are defined over an extension of $F$ unramified at $v$.
-Then $X$ has semistable reduction at $v$. \end{theorem}
+\begin{thm}[Raynaud] Let $m \geq 3$ be an integer not divisible by $\ell$, and suppose that all the $m$-torsion points of $X$ are defined over an extension of $F$ unramified at $v$.
+Then $X$ has semistable reduction at $v$. \end{thm}

-Before describing the inertial condition alluded to in the introduction, we prove a few lemmas about the number $K_g = \gcd\limits_{\text{primes } r \ne 2} \# \GSp(2g,\F_r)$.
-We repeatedly make use of Dirichlet's theorem about primes in arithmetic progression in the proofs.
+For $g \geq 2$, let $K_g$ denote the gcd over all odd primes $r$ of the cardinality of $\GSp(2g,\F_r)$.
+Before we get to the inertial condition described in \cref{sec:intro}, we prove a few lemmas about $K_g$, wherein we make repeated use of Dirichlet's theorem about the infinitude of primes in arithmetic progression.
 Let $\nu_p$ denote the $p$-adic valuation function normalized so that $\nu_p(p) = 1$.